kadena-io/chainweb-relay/README.md

 *   `ETH_CONFIRMATION_DEPTH` (default for mainnet is 20)
 *   `PACT_CONFIRMATION_DEPTH` (default for mainnet is 10)

+By default infura.io and api.chainweb.com are used as API servers for Ethereum and Kadena, respectively.
+Other API providers can be configured through setting `ETH_URL` and `PACT_SERVER` environment variables.

-All other settings are mainly for debugging and testing purposes or when non-default API servers are used (other then infura.io or api.chainweb.com).
+All other settings are mainly for debugging and testing purposes.
+For details have a look at `Config.mjs`.

 Template for `.env` file: